MarJess/MarJess.github.io/eda_projects.md

 ### Climate Change - Kleiner Feldberg, Germany

+The Kleiner Feldberg is the second-highest mountain in the Taunus mountain range with an elevation of 826 m (2,710 ft), right next to largest montain called Großer Feldberg.
+On the top of the Kleiner Feldberg, there is the Taunus Observatory, which was build in 1913 and is still in use for meteorologocal and geophysical measurements.
+This station was selected because it is close to my home town of Frankfurt.

+The annual averages daily maximum and minimum temperatures are displayed in the following plot.
+The year 1945 has significantly fewer observation days, covering only about 16% of the year.
+In 1946, about 75% of the year is covered.
+Since 1945 in particular cannot represent the annual average, we will not consider this year for the trend analysis and they are not displayed.

 <embed type="text/html" src="img/annual_kl_feldberg_temperatures-2.html" width="450" height="350">

 ![Alt text for the image](img/kleiner_feldberg_trend.png "Optional title text on hover")